std145287/test/README.md

 ![GitHub Logo](/images/profile.png)

 ## About:
-I am a **Lieutenant** in **Greek Army**, and work in Military Depot Maintenance for self-propelled guns and armored personnel carriers.
+I am a **Lieutenant** in **Greek Army**, and I'm working in Military Depot Maintenance for self-propelled guns and armored personnel carriers.
 I have **BSc in Computer Science**, and now I'm studying, Pervasive and Mobile Computing System at **Helenic Open University**.
 Also I'm studying **Byzantine Music**.

 ## Contact: